 - About a third retained significantly progressive political and/or ethical beliefs.

 Two atheist professors: Holly Ordway and Rosaria Butterfield were both Professors of English and strong atheists.
 They each became friends with thoughtful christians who built respectful relationships and explained christian belief in convincing ways.
-When each of them converted, their lives changed significantly.
+When they converted, their lives changed significantly.

 The things we do for love: three atheists convert: three atheists enter into relationships with christians, which leads them to re-think their disbelief.
 Eventually each decides that the evidence is sufficient to believe and follow Jesus.
 But the next part of the story doesn’t always go quite according to plan.